MythicAgents/Apollo/README.md

 list_scripts | `list_scripts` | List all powershell scripts cached in the agent.
 ls | `ls [path]` | List files and folders in `[path]`.
 Defaults to current working directory. make_token | `make_token` | Impersonate a user using plaintext credentials.
+Modal popup. meterpreter | `meterpreter` | Insert a meterpreter stager payload into a specified pid.
 Modal popup. mimikatz | `mimikatz [args]` | Execute Mimikatz with the specified arguments. mkdir | `mkdir [dir]` | Create a directory. mv | `mv [source] [destination]` | Move a file from source to destination.
 Modal popup.